 Heidt's Superide IRS is adaptable to a wide variety of chassis.

-Flat Out Engineering's bolt-in classic truck IRS kit is shown here, purely because it's the company's demonstrator.
+Flat Out Engineering's bolt-in classic truck IRS kit is shown here, purely because it's th

-Using a Winters Champ Car center section, the quick-change Kugel IRS is as impressive as it is functional.
+Using a Winters Champ Car center section, the quick-change Kugel IRS is as impressive as i

 The beauty of designing a dedicated suspension system as opposed to adapting one from a production car is that it can be made to look as good as it performs from the outset.
 The Superide IRS has an aluminum centersection, which can be polished, stainless steel lower control arms are available to replace the standard equipment plain steel versions, and chrome halfshafts are available as well as a range of other appearance options.
 With aftermarket wheels getting ever larger, and the windows in them increasing in size proportionally, a detailed independent rearend is always going to look good, on even the lowest full-bodied car.
 Inboard rotors and an IRS will always ensure the best view through such wheels.